COVID desk: Information for visitors to The Netherlands

 Accommodations, cafés and restaurants, and shops

 The Netherlands has largely opened up so you can book your stay at all available accommodations for your holiday, such as hotels, campgrounds and holiday parks.
 Before traveling to an accommodation, don't forget to ask the owner about applicable rules.
-Shops in the Netherlands are open once again, too (subject to compliance with the applicable rules) and will be happy to receive you.
+Shops in the Netherlands are open once again, too (subject to compliance with the applicable rules) and will be happy to welcome you.

 - All shops are open during regular opening hours.